 Chosen by: Jasmine, Finds Processor

 Rummage is a fascinating deep dive into objects, mundane and otherwise, that have been reused and repurposed throughout British history.
-Cockayne brings to life stories of Victorian entrepreneurs crafting elegant pianos out of papier-mâché, wartime Brits donating metal railings for the war effort, and even women spinning dog hair into yarn during World War I.
+Cockayne brings to life stories of Victorian entrepreneurs crafting elegant pianos out of papier-mâché, wartime Brits donating metal railings for the war effort, and even spinning dog hair into yarn during World War I.

 Cockayne's book reminds us that our ancestors were masters of making do, turning trash into treasure in ways that range from ingenious to downright weird.
 If you want a fresh perspective on waste and sustainability, this is a book that rails against the throw-away nature of modern consumerism.